Hunting:Lion

 LION / LIONESS HUNT

-At this point your professional hunter decides if it is too dangerous to pursue the lion in the incredible dense brush.
+At this point your professional hunter decides if it is too dangerous to pursue the lion in the incredibly dense brush.
 Sometimes you have to abort the hunt and come back the next day to start the tracking again.

-Regardless of where you hit the lion, immediately reload, fire another shot and reload again.
+Regardless of where you hit the lion, immediately reload, fire another shot, and reload again.
 The PH and backup shooter will shoot the lion in the event of a dangerous situation should the lion attack.
-Once you have the lion down, your body will be shaking from excitement and adrenalin!
+Once you have the lion down, your body will be shaking from excitement and adrenaline!
 Your dream of hunting a lion in Africa will finally become a reality!
 We trust that your lion hunt with us will be one of the best hunting experiences of your life!

 Please note!
-Prior to the hunt it will be made clear that regardless of who shoots the lion in an attack, it will be considered your trophy lion.
+Prior to the hunt, it will be made clear that regardless of who shoots the lion in an attack, it will be considered your trophy lion.